Engineering

 Distributed denial-of-service (DDoS) attacks are malicious actions that overwhelm a server, network, or service with internet traffic, thereby disrupting the targeted infrastructure’s typical traffic.
 These attacks are carried out with networks of compromised computer systems or Internet servers that attackers remotely control — otherwise known as botnets.
 Each of the individual bots in a botnet will send requests to the victim’s IP address in an attempt to overwhelm the server and bring about denial-of-service.
 Distinguishing attack traffic from regular traffic is exceedingly difficult because the bots pose as legitimate Internet devices to those monitoring traffic.

-Now that we’ve covered the various methods of malicious actors to access a company's private information, we can now get into the proper measures for fortifying that sensitive data and bulletproofing our APIs.
+Now that we’ve covered the various methods of malicious actors to access a company's private information, we can take a deeper dive into the technologies for fortifying sensitive data and bulletproofing our APIs.

 OAuth